 Lockdown 3: Here we go again!

-It will be over by the summer?
-We can handle one Christmas without seeing friends and family?
-I can’t wait to see the back of 2020?
+Will it be over by the summer?
+Can we handle one Christmas without seeing friends and family?
+I can’t wait to see the back of 2020!
 Sound familiar?
 I have heard these statements and said them myself on many occasions.
-As we complete the first two weeks of 2021 we are in a third lockdown, the case numbers and mortality rates are at it worst and I have heard a lot of people confused by this as they have been told at different times that this would all be over soon.
+As we complete the first two weeks of 2021 we are in a third lockdown, the case numbers and mortality rates are at their worst and I have heard a lot of people confused by this as they have been told at different times that this would all be over soon.
 When you add this anxiety and uncertainty to the fact that it is January, which is a tough month, people are back to work after the Christmas break and have the financial hangover from the festive period there is a cocktail of mental health concerns that many of us are struggling with.
 To make matters worse we are approaching ‘Blue Monday’ on Monday 18th of January which has been labelled the most ‘depressing’ day of the year.
-By this day many of us have broken our New Year’s resolutions, are feeling the financial repercussions of Christmas, its still two weeks until pay day and I am not going to even mention homeschooling..
+By this day many of us have broken our New Year’s resolutions, are feeling the financial repercussions of Christmas, and it’s still two weeks until pay day and I am not going to even mention homeschooling …

 I have spoken to a lot of people in the last two weeks and there has been a lot of anxiety about going back to work and the dread of getting back to it after a quieter Christmas break than normal.
 This of course is an entirely common feeling for this time of year but it is definitely worse with everything that is happening with longer working hours, less staff, more pressure and working from home.
-If you want some help with working from home, then please check an article I have previously wrote.
+If you want some help with working from home, then please check my previous article.